camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 :::note Migration to OpenSearch is not supported

-Please note that using Amazon OpenSearch Service requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
+Using Amazon OpenSearch Service requires [setting up a new Camunda installation](/self-managed/setup/overview.md).
 Migration from previous Camunda versions or Elasticsearch environments is currently not supported.
 Switching between Elasticsearch and OpenSearch, in either direction, is also not supported.

 :::